-WOOD:Heavy, hard, strong, coarse-grained, light reddish yellow.
-Durable heartwood.
+WOOD: Heavy, hard, strong, coarse-grained, durable, light reddish yellow.

-USES: Strongest of the Southern yellow pines.
-Used in construction, for railroad ties, poles and piling, railroad cars, boats, pulp, etc. This tree is one of the two species which produce gum naval stores.
+USES: One of the best woods for construction purposes, also used for railroad ties, spars and masts, poles and piling, railroad cars, boats, interior finish, pulp and many other purposes.
+This tree also produces a large percentage of the naval stores produced in the southern states.

-DISTRIBUTION: Confined principally to the coastal plain but ranging inland on the western border of the state to the vicinity of Rome; forming open stands on dry, shady soils.
-The tree can grow on sites too dry and sterile for the other Southern yellow pines.
+DISTRIBUTION: Confined principally to the coastal plain but ranging inland in the western part of the state to the vicinity of Rome; forming open stands on dry, sandy soils.

-SLASH PINE (Pinus elliottii Engelm.)
+SLASH PINE (Pinus caribaea Morelet.)